Personal Line of CreditGet Started

 In these instances, your first line of defense should be your emergency fund.
 But what if you don’t have one?
 Or what if it’s not big enough to handle whatever emergency expenses you’re facing on its own?
 If you end up in a situation like this, a personal line of credit (LOC) may be the safety net you need to help you handle your emergency.

-But what is a line of credit, exactly, and how do you go about getting one?
-We’re going to answer these important questions, look at some different types of lines of credit, and dive a little deeper on when you should and shouldn’t consider applying for a personal line of credit.
+But what is a line of credit, exactly, and how do you go about requesting one?
+We’re going to answer these important questions and dive a little deeper on when you should and shouldn’t consider requesting a personal line of credit.

 What is a Line of Credit?